 But if you incur new debts or charges shortly before filing for bankruptcy, or you obtained credit through fraud, a creditor might have grounds to argue that the debts should not be discharged.
 Your bankruptcy case will remain open until the issue gets resolved.

 Learn about using credit cards before filing for bankruptcy.

-If you wish to reaffirm a debt (sign a new agreement with the lender to make yourself personally liable again) such as your car loan, the bankruptcy court may need to hold a hearing to make sure that the reaffirmation is not an undue hardship on you.
-If your budget shows that you can't afford the monthly payments on the reaffirmed debt, you may have to attend a hearing and explain to the judge why the reaffirmation will not be an undue hardship on you before your bankruptcy is completed.
+If you wish to reaffirm a debt (sign a new agreement with the lender to make yourself personally liable again) such as your car loan, the bankruptcy court might need to hold a hearing to make sure that the reaffirmation is not an undue hardship on you.
+If your budget shows that you can't afford the monthly payments on the reaffirmed debt, before your bankruptcy is completed, you will need to explain to the judge why the reaffirmation won't be an undue hardship on you.

 Even if the trustee approves your Chapter 13 bankruptcy at the 341 hearing, keep in mind that you have to make monthly payments for three to five years to complete your plan.
 In Chapter 13 bankruptcy, you will only receive a discharge after you have completed all of your plan payments.